 Whether or not being active is already part of your routine, taking up yoga might help you stay clean.
 One study showed that women who took part in a twice-weekly Vinyasa flow yoga class had reduced anxiety, better perceived health, and higher rates of abstinence compared to their counterparts who were assigned to a general health and wellness program (15).

 This works much the way that mindfulness and meditation does to help you quit – by reducing stress participants feel less of an urge to light up.
 Participants of yoga have also reported higher body awareness, which may help quitters stay motivated (16).
 If you’re having a particularly hard day on your quitting journey, it might be a good time to sign up for a yoga class.

-10 – Try GABA – When it comes to supplements that can help you quit smoking, GABA is an interesting one.
+When it comes to supplements, GABA shows promise.
 GABA stands for gamma aminobutyric acid, and actually acts as a neurotransmitter in the body.
-GABA has been found to support the regulation of neurons that are partly responsible for mediating nicotine’s the reinforcing effect.
+GABA has been found to support the regulation of neurons responsible for mediating nicotine’s reinforcing effect.
 What this basically does is break the tie of nicotine dependence (17).
 Don’t forget to consult with your doctor before adding any new supplements to your cessation plan.

 What to expect

 What are the effects of quitting smoking?
 There are a few key things you may want to prepare yourself for: